n7tae/sgs-remote/README.md

 ## Server OS Requirements

-The smart-group-server requires a modern OS to compile and run.
+The smart-group-server remote program requires a modern OS to compile and run.
 At least Debian 8 or Ubuntu 16.10, or equivilent.
 The command
 ```
 g++ --version
 ```